dheero/OBF.github.io/wiki/BOSC_Keynote_Speakers.md

 machine networks clogged with things we can't use, even if we could access them.
 What principles can we apply so as to build our research into networks that make the most of the network infrastructure we have around us.
-Where are the pitfalls opportunities?
-And where are the opportunities?
+Where are the pitfalls, and where are the opportunities?
 What will it take to configure our work so as to enable "network ready research"?

 ------------------------------------------------------------------------